kishorkukreja/SupplyChainv0_gym/README.md

 For the RL algorithms, Ray 1.0.0 is required.

-Installation is possible via `pip`:

-`$ pip install SupplyChain-gym`

-Or, you can install directly from GitHub with:
+You can install directly from GitHub with:

 ```
 git clone https://github.com/kishorkukreja/SupplyChainv0_gym.git